Guest blog

 Read More »

-10 Plumbing Things to Check Before Buying a Home
+10 Plumbing Issues To Check Before Buying a Home

 Imagine you’ve finally found the house of your dreams.
 There’s enough room for your family to grow and the neighbourhood is idyllic.
 You can’t wait to open a new chapter in your life.
 However, there is one thing that the sellers are trying to hide from you.
-The property comes together with a major plumbing problem.
-Fixing it costs a …
+The property comes together with major plumbing issues.
+Fixing it costs a small …

 Read More »